jsiegenthaler/sendmailx/README.md

 [![GitHub issues](https://img.shields.io/github/issues/jsiegenthaler/sendmailx)](https://github.com/jsiegenthaler/sendmailx/issues)
 [![donate](https://badgen.net/badge/donate/paypal/91BE09)](https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468)

-A simple API to control the sendmail command with http GET requests.
+A simple API to control the sendmail command with http GET requests, useful for integration with Apple HomeKit

 # Background
-The Apple HomeKit hub has problems executing "with SSH", and I needed a workaround to send an email.
+The Apple HomeKit hub has problems executing the automation step "Run Script over SSH", and I needed a workaround to send an email via my raspberry pi.

-I have sendmail installed and configured on my raspberry pi, and I created this sendmail extension to send an email from a HomeKit automation.
+I have sendmail installed and configured on my raspberry pi, and I created this sendmail extension to easily send a simple email from a http GET command, which can be called from any HomeKit automation.

-I had a specific use case where I could only use GET requests, so I made a simple API to translate from GET to PUT.
-It also supports the standard GET command so you can use sendmailx for both GET and PUT.

 If you like this tool, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>